RDM guidelines and policies: what are they good for?

 American Geophysical Union

-„Policy on Referencing Data in and Archiving Data for AGU Publications“, cocrete requirements for data archives and citations for research data
+„Policy on Referencing Data in and Archiving Data for AGU Publications“, concrete requirements for data archives and citations for research data

-clearly documented analysis data, in case of empirical studies and simulations data.
-Programms and calculations have to be made available for reviewers upon request
+clearly documented analysis data, in case of empirical studies and simulations; reserach software and calculations have to be made available for reviewers upon request

 data and materials underlying any publication